-- 1. A strong year-class of cod, the 1981 year-class, arose from a small spawning stock. - Two strong year-classes (1980 and 1981?) of redfish were born.
+- 1) A strong year-class of cod, the 1981 year-class, arose from a small spawning stock. - 2) Two strong year-classes (1980 and 1981?) of redfish were born.
 These have not yet been recruited to the fishery, but they should do so in a year or two.
-An analysis of length frequencies has indicated that strong year-classes occur infrequently. - 3.
-Growth rates of redfish larvae in 1980 and 1981 differed considerably.
-The significance of this for subsequent recruitment is not known. - 4.
-The 1979 year-class of redfish larvae virtually disappeared by midsummer after an apparently successful extrusion. - A year-class of juvenile redfish (the 1978 yearclass?) was relatively strong at an early age (age 1?) but was reduced to very low abundance within a year.
+An analysis of length frequencies indicates that strong year-classes occur infrequently in redfish. - 3) Growth rates of redfish larvae differed considerably between 1980 and 1981.
+The significance of this for subsequent recruitment is not known. - 4) The 1979 year-class of redfish larvae virtually disappeared by mid-summer after an apparently successful extrusion. - 5) A year-class of juvenile redfish (the 1978 year-class?) was relatively strong at an early age (age 1?) and was reduced to very low abundance within a year.

-Analyses of unreported data and a synthesis of results may help in interpretation of these and other events and may contribute to an understanding of factors which influence recruitment in the major groundfish species on Flemish Cap.
+Analyses of unreported data and a synthesis of results may help in interpretation of these and other events, and may contribute to our understanding of factors affecting recruitment in groundfish.